 CEPA allows for a wide variety of damages and remedies, including reinstatement to your job, lost wages and lost employee benefits, damages for emotional distress, and punitive damages.
 In addition, an employee can recover his or her attorneys’ fees from the employer.Other New Jersey Anti-Retaliation Statutes

-CEPA is not the only New Jersey statute that protects whistleblowers from retaliation.
+While it is the broadest New Jersey Whistleblower law, CEPA is not the only statute that protects employees from retaliation.
 Rather, numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
 This includes, for example, the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Law ("NJWHL") and the New Jersey Family Leave Act (“NJFLA”).

 For more information about New Jersey's whistleblower laws, please read one our Frequently Asked Questions about the Conscientious Employee Protection Act, or one of the following articles from our New Jersey Employment Lawyer Blog:

 - Whistleblower Law Applies Even if Employer Already Aware of Violation of Law

 - New Jersey’s Whistleblower Law Protects All Employees, Including “Watchdogs”

 - Employee’s Objection Must Relate to Violation of Measurable Standard to be Protected by CEPA